 LEDs can also be used, but again, you should look for some that have the right temperature, they are to be found, look in some shops selling photo gear, and browse to find LEDs made for photography.
 They often sell them named as continuous lights, and those lamps are also suited for video filming.

 There are many light modifiers to be found.
-I have described some in this book.
+I have described some in this text.
 Please take a look at the Menu.
 The light modifiers have their own dedicated chapters.